maheshkakad/maheshkakad/README.md

 </h1>

 <h3 align="justify">An aspiring full-stack web developer.
-Worked through 1000+ hours of Bootcamp structure, learning HTML, CSS, JavaScript, MongoDB, ExpressJs, ReactJs, NodeJs, and Data Structures and Algorithms along with 5+ collaborative and personal projects.Willing to learn and work across new technologies and domains.
+Worked through 1000+ hours of Bootcamp structure, learning HTML, CSS, JavaScript, MongoDB, ExpressJs, ReactJs, NodeJs, and Data Structures, react testing and Algorithms along with 5+ collaborative and personal projects.Willing to learn and work across new technologies and domains.
 </h3>

 <h2>You can see my Resume